AdobeDocs/ff-services-docs/src/pages/guides/get-started.md

 <InlineAlert slots="text" />

-Note that your token will expire every 24 hours and will need to be refreshed after it expires.
+Note that your access token will expire every 24 hours and will need to be refreshed after it expires.

 ## Start building your applications

-You have now Access Token and Client Id.
+Now that you have obtained an Access Token and Client ID, you can utilize them to develop your application with Firefly services APIs.

-You can use it to build your application using Firefly services APIs.
+Explore our [tutorials](./tutorials/) for comprehensive guidance.

 ## Explore more